Martin-Weiss/cif/terraform/README.md

 `repositories` - Additional repositories that will be added on all nodes\
 `packages` - Additional packages that will be installed on all nodes

-`adjust server.txt with the list of servers you want to create
+`adjust server.txt with the list of servers you want to create (see server.txt.example)

 ### Please use one of the following options:

 `caasp_registry_code` - Provide SUSE CaaSP Product Registration Code in `registration.auto.tfvars` file to register product against official SCC server\
 `rmt_server_name` - Provide SUSE Repository Mirroring Tool Server Name in `registration.auto.tfvars` file to use repositories stored on RMT server
+`suma_server_name` - Provide SUSE Manager Server Name in `registration.auto.tfvars` file to use repositories stored on SUSE Manager server

+### Open ToDo:

+ terraform destroy -> need to delete servers from rmt/scc/suse manager add suma registration only in case a suma server is specified (not "") register only in case an activation key is specified for a system find out how to re-register a system with the same name but different machine-id to suse manager